Fox-Coffee/Fox-Coffee/README.md

 👋 Hello

-My name is Eden, I'm a programming student.
+My name is Eden, I'm a first year computer science student.
 Except programming I'm also interested in writing and heavy metal music✏🎸.

 I am currently learning C, and trying to expand my knowledge on both web and desktop development.